trinker/textreadr/README.md

         read_html()

     ##  [1] "textreadr Creed"
-    ##  [2] "The textreadr package aims to be a lightweight tool kit that handles 80% of an analyst<U+0092>s text reading in needs."
+    ##  [2] "The textreadr package aims to be a lightweight tool kit that handles 80% of an analyst’s text reading in needs."
     ##  [3] "The package handles .docx, .doc, .pdf, .html, and .txt."
     ##  [4] "If you have another format there is likely already another popular R package that specializes in this read in task.
 For example, got XML, use the xml2 package, authored by Hadley Wickham, Jim Hester, & Jeroen Ooms.
 Need special handling for .html?
-Use Hadley Wickham<U+0092>s rvest package.
+Use Hadley Wickham’s rvest package.
 Got SQL?
-Oh boy there<U+0092>s a bunch of great ways to read it into R."
+Oh boy there’s a bunch of great ways to read it into R."
     ##  [5] "R Package"
     ##  [6] "SQL"
     ##  [7] "ROBDC"